Classic Treacle Tart: A Timeless British Delight

 • Stem ginger & treacle tart adds stem ginger for a festive spiced flavor.

-• Toasted brioche version uses brioche crumbs instead of breadcrumbs for richness.
+• The toasted brioche version uses brioche crumbs instead of breadcrumbs for richness.

 • Lighter tart combines apples and crème fraîche to reduce sweetness.